-Given the continued increase in energy prices (including retail gas prices in NSW), and the continued public focus on energy affordability issues, retailers are likely to have priced into their 2018/19 offers, higher operating costs or risk premiums related that are correlated with higher gas prices.
+Given the continued increase in energy prices (including retail gas prices in NSW), and the continued public focus on energy affordability issues, retailers are likely to have priced into their 2018/19 offers, higher operating costs or risk premiums related to higher gas prices.
 Similarly, competition - particularly in the Sydney gas market, appears to be significant.
 Hence, this is also likely to have contributed to expectations regarding the costs of campaigns and advertising.